 3. Make charitable donations that align with your personal mission statement.
 If you’re too busy to carve out time to volunteer, make a monetary donation to your favorite non-profit instead.
 Putting money where your mouth is reveals your commitment to a cause and shows that, despite being busy, giving back still ranks high on your list of priorities.

 If your passions are many and you have trouble selecting the charitable organization that best aligns with your personal mission statement, narrow your choices by doing a search on sites such as Idealist.org or Charity Navigator.
 If you’re not quite sure where to start, ask yourself a couple of questions: What are the most pressing problems in the world I want to help solve?
 Where can my money be best put to use and be in step with my values?
 Then choose the charity that squares best with your answers.

 4. Donate items you no longer need.
 Been on a Marie Kondo-style decluttering kick and have a pile of stuff you’re itching to get rid of?
 Instead of dropping them off at the nearest donation center, take the time to find a charity that not only accepts the goods you have to offer, but also resonates most with what’s important to you.

 While you may think that most organizations would prefer a monetary donation in lieu of physical goods, there are some really great charities making a difference by repurposing your throwaway items in unexpected ways.
 For instance, the Lifecell Project recycles old cell phones for money, and uses the earnings to purchase water filtration systems for those around the world that lack access to clean water.

 Your commitment to social good, while extremely valuable to your community, can also benefit your career.
 By syncing up your charitable efforts with your personal brand, you’ll have a more robust and powerful way to communicate to the world what you’re all about.
-Learn more about the ways SoFi’s Career Strategy Team helps our members and is committed to their success.
+Learn more about the ways SoFi’s Career Coaching Team helps our members and is committed to their success.